phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 214104
+#Total Number of Tweets: 684201
-#Number of Clinton Tweets: 205674
+#Number of Trump Tweets: 214482
-#Number of Sanders Tweets: 108194
+#Number of Clinton Tweets: 205942
-#Number of Rubio Tweets: 77048
+#Number of Sanders Tweets: 108354
-#Number of Carson Tweets: 41903
+#Number of Rubio Tweets: 77232
-#Number of Bush Tweets: 36122
+#Number of Carson Tweets: 42000
-#Total Number of Tweets:
+#Number of Bush Tweets: 36191
 ---
 ---